hlefebvr/idol/documentation/index.rst

 To do
 ----

-- **Refacto Objective and RHS**
+- **Make buffer_size a parameter**
-    So far, Objective and RHS are not handle in a sparse way.
+    So far, Model resizes when needed without control of the increased size.
+In Solver, m_buffer_size already exists.
-    For instance, we need to enumerate every variable when an objective changes or the objective.
+    This should be commonly managed.
 - **Public attributes in NodeByBound**
     So far, NodeByBound exposes all its attributes.
 - **Public methods of algorithms**